ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

          - leave TCP/IP enabled
          - leave it configured as a windows service
       - You may need to re-boot after installing MySQL
-      - In the installer make sure that you click the spanner icon and turn of update of catalogue.
+      - In the installer make sure that you click the spanner icon and turn off update of catalogue.

 ## Install EPICS